jjteoh-thewebdev/url-shortener/project.md

 ## Cache Strategy
 - Redis string
-    - key: short-url, value: json string of url object
+    - key: short-url, value: long url/error code in case of fail
-    - Least Recently Used (LRU)

-## Load Balancing
+    - Cache-Aside:
+        - for url not exist or expired(negative cache): we set ttl to 60 seconds
+        - for normal url: we set ttl to 1hr or until the end of the custom expiry date, whichever shorter.
+        - for password protected url, we choose not to cache.